-After a down decade in the 1940s, hockey cards saw a resurgence during the 1950s.
+After a down decade in the 1940s, the 1950s hockey cards saw a resurgence.
 Parkhurst and Topps both released full-color products during this period.
 The early 1950s cards from Parkhurst, particularly 1951-52 Parkhurst, feature some of the most valuable and popular hockey cards in existence.

-The top overall rookie options from the 1950s include Gordie Howe and Maurice “Rocket” Richard.
+The top overall rookie options from 1950-1959 hockey card sets include Gordie Howe and Maurice “Rocket” Richard.
 Both rookie cards are found in 1951-52 Parkhurst.
 Other top rookies from the decade include Doug Harvey, Tim Horton, Dickie Moore, Jean Beliveau, Johnny Bower, Jacques Plante, Frank Mahovlich, and Bobby Hull.

 Ushering in the modern hockey card era, 1951-52 Parkhurst Hockey is one of the hobby’s all-time great sets.
 The first set in several years, the checklist is nearly all rookies, including Gordie Howe and Maurice Richard.